KamNik0044/KamNik0044/README.md

-### Hi there 👋
+### Hi there, I am Kamran👋

-I am Kamran, Graduated successfully from the Full Stack Development program at Code Your Future Organization.
-Quite excited about JavaScript, React and learning more about the ecosystem by exploring different frameworks and interested in software testing to ensure top-notch product quality.
+I got my start at McDonald’s and then transitioned into the tech world for fresh adventures.
+I enrolled in a 10-month coding bootcamp to enhance my skills and broaden my knowledge.
+Currently, I’m on the lookout for a company with a friendly workplace and opportunities for my career growth.
+I’m driven to continuously better myself.
+Beyond my job, I love watching and playing football, reading, and hanging out with friends.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=KamNik0044)](https://github.com/anuraghazra/github-readme-stats)

 #### Full-Stack Developer

-Skills: REACT / JS / HTML / CSS / SQL
+Skills: React / JavaScript / HTML / CSS / PostgreSQL / Node.js

-- 🔭 I’m currently working on Mcdonalds
+- 🔭 I’m currently working on Portfolio
-- 🌱 I’m currently learning Testing
+- 🌱 I’m currently learning AWS
 - 📫 How to reach me: kamnikeng@gmail.com